kubevirt/cluster-network-addons-operator/README.md

 # bring up a local cluster with Kubernetes
 make cluster-up

-# bridge up a local cluster with OpenShift 3
+# bridge up a local cluster with kubernetes 1.17
-export CLUSTER_PROVIDER='os-3.11.0'
+export KUBEVIRT_PROVIDER=k8s-1.17
 make cluster-up

 # build images and push them to the local cluster